pixincreate/PrivacyGuides-India/README.md

   - [DivestOS recommended apps](https://divestos.org/pages/recommended_apps)
   - [DivestOS developed apps](https://divestos.org/pages/our_apps)

-## 3.3 Use services that allow deletion of account
+## 3.3 Use services that allow deletion of account and data

-It is recommended that you use services that allow deletion of account.
+Yes, the service that you use should be trustable and should allow deletion of account and data.

 This is because, if you want to stop using a service, you can delete your account and all your data will be deleted from the service provider's servers.
 This will help you protect your privacy to some extent and have control over your data and life.

-## 3.4 Lock your Aadhaar
+## 3.4 Lock your Aadhaar (if you've one)

 In case you've already enrolled for Aadhaar, by mistake or by force, you cannot delete your Aadhaar.
 But, you can lock your Aadhaar so that no one can use it for authentication purposes.